 Use our Payment and Service Finder to find, estimate and compare payments and services you may be able to get.

-If you’re not eligible for Parental Leave Pay, you may still get both Newborn Upfront Payment and Newborn Supplement instead.
+If you’re not eligible for Parental Leave Pay, you may still be able to get both Newborn Upfront Payment and Newborn Supplement.

 2. Register for self service

 If you’re a new Centrelink customer, you’ll need a Customer Reference Number (CRN) before you can claim online.

 You can prove your identity online and get a CRN with myGov.
 From there you can link your CRN to Centrelink and make a claim through your Centrelink online account.
 You can save time and manage your business through our self service options:

 3. Submit your pre-birth claim for payments

 You can submit a claim for some payments as early as 3 months before your baby's due date.

 Sign in to your Centrelink online account through myGov to start your claim.

 Select Payments and claims on your homepage, then Make a claim or view claim status.